Graduate Advising Document: M.A.

 Refer to cycle of offerings on department web page: /seminar_planning.html.

-6. File your Advancement to Candidacy (ATC) form when you have about six units of coursework left.
-Begin thinking about your program early and consider it each term as you select courses in consultation with a Grad Program Advisor.
+5. File your Advancement to Candidacy (ATC) form when you have about six units of coursework left.
+Begin thinking about your program early and consider it each term as you select courses in consultation with the Graduate Coordinator and your Grad Program Advisor.
 Refer to the SFSU Bulletin (hard copy or online) for prerequisite information and other requirements.

 The ground rules: